veillette/opticsTextbook/content/Chap10Appendix/Appendix_H.md

 ```
 which indicates why it's useful to describe $\mathbf{\psi}(0)$ in the energy basis if we want to find its time evolution.

 There are many applications of basis transformations and eigenvalue decompositions in Optics.
-Suppose we know the transmission axis of a linear polariser and let it be in the direction of the vector
+Suppose we know the transmission axis of a linear polarizer and let it be in the direction of the vector

 $$\left(\begin{array}{c}a\\
 \end{array}\right)

 $$
-Then all light polarised in this direction will be transmitted completely, so this vector is an eigenvector of the polariser operator with eigenvalue 1.
-We know that all light polarised in the direction of the vector
+Then all light polarized in this direction will be transmitted completely, so this vector is an eigenvector of the polarizer operator with eigenvalue 1.
+We know that all light polarized in the direction of the vector

 $$
 \left(\begin{array}{c}b\\a
 \end{array}\right)

 $$
 (i.e. perpendicular to the transmission axis) will be completely blocked, so this is an eigenvector with eigenvalue 0.
-Thus, given the transmission axis of a linear polariser, we can immediately write down its Jones matrix
+Thus, given the transmission axis of a linear polarizer, we can immediately write down its Jones matrix

 ```{math}
 \begin{align*}